saneera/belong-mobile-service/README.md

 # Spring Boot, H2, JPA, Rest API

-Build Restful CRUD API for a Customer Management using Spring Boot, H2 and JPA.
+Build Restful API for Manage Customer with phone details using Spring Boot, H2 and JPA.

 ## Steps to Setup